fitbenchmarking/fitbenchmarking/README.md

    -  Virtual Environment: `python setup.py install`

 You should now have all you need to use FitBenchmarking.
-To try it out, you can run one of the example scripts as below.
+To try it out with the `fitbenchmarking` command.

 ## FitBenchmarking
-The `example_scripts/example_runScripts.py` file is designed to benchmark minimizers supported by software/libraries that provide straightforward cross-platform Python install; as of now this means SciPy and SasView (more details provided in the file itself).
+The `fitbenchmarking` command is designed to benchmark minimizers supported by software/libraries that provide straightforward cross-platform Python install; as of now this includes DFOGN, Mantid, Minuit, SasView, SciPy, and RALFit.

-The required software packages should have been installed in step 3 above (scipy, numpy, lxml, bumps, sasmodels).
+The required software packages should have been installed in step 3 above.
 If you have issues with any of these please contact us so that we can update the installer.

+To use fitbenchmarking you will need to specify a problem to benchmark with.
+The repository provides a variety of problem files in the `examples/benchmark_problems` directory.

-Try it out on Linux and Mac with: `python example_scripts/example_runScripts.py` and on Windows with: `python example_scripts\example_runScripts.py`
+Try it out with: `fitbenchmarking examples/benchmark_problems/simple_tests`

 The resulting tables can be found in the folder `results`.